RecipeShare Test Kitchen

-A quick and flavorful fried rice made with day-old rice, flaked tinapa, scrambled eggs, garlic, scallions, and a touch of oyster sauce for umami depth.
-Perfect for breakfast or any time of day.
+A quick fried rice made with day-old rice, flaked tinapa, scrambled eggs, garlic, and oyster sauce for a smoky, savory breakfast or fast meal.

-A quick and flavorful fried rice made with day-old rice, flaked tinapa, scrambled eggs, garlic, scallions, and a touch of oyster sauce for umami depth.
-Perfect for breakfast or any time of day.
+A quick fried rice made with day-old rice, flaked tinapa, scrambled eggs, garlic, and oyster sauce for a smoky, savory breakfast or fast meal.

 Use day-old rice straight from the fridge for the best texture.